Michaelangel007/easing/README.md

 2. Scale the `In` width (`x`) by 1/2.

- How?
+ How0?
+ Reparameterization to the rescue!
  We can remap our original input `p` range and split it into _two_ ranges.

- Reparameterization to the rescue!
  I'll call the new input `t`:

 | old p input  | new t input  |
 |:-------------|:-------------|